nigelwhite/neat-starter/src/pages/web-site-consultation.md

 * who needs to log in?
 To do what?
 * do you need a shop?
 * what page patterns do you need? > wireframes
+* will there be a private area, visible only to some (logged-in) users?

 Roles needed
 * project owner (owner)